javier-sy/musa-dsl/README.md

 **Use cases:**
 - Converting recorded MIDI data to playable sequences
 - Transforming algorithmic compositions from matrix form to time-based sequences
-- Merging fragmented musical gestures
+- Merging fragmented sonic gestures

 **Documentation:** See `lib/matrix/`

 ## Documentation

 Full API documentation is available in YARD format.
-All 114+ Ruby files in the project are comprehensively documented with:
+All files in the project are comprehensively documented with:

 - Architecture overviews
 - Usage examples